AP automation: Definition, how it works, and key benefits

 Payment scheduling and execution

 Batch payments and auto-scheduling optimize your cash flow timing.
-The system processes ACH, wire, check, and card payments on the dates you set, capturing early payment discounts and avoiding late fees automatically.
+The system processes ACH, wire, check, and card payments on the dates you set, avoiding late fees automatically.

 Vendor communications